 WVU Medicine Neuroradiology at the WVU Rockefeller Neuroscience Institute oversees MRI services for approximately 27,000 patients a year in the Morgantown area and surrounding regions.
 WVU Medicine operates six MRI scanners at J.W.
 Ruby Memorial Hospital for both inpatients and outpatients and a seventh MRI scanner for outpatients at the University Town Centre.

 Imaging We Offer

-MRI is used to examine many medical conditions and help your physician develop the best possible treatment plan.
-WVU Medicine Imaging Services diagnoses a wide range of adult and pediatric conditions with MRI, including:
+MRI is used to examine many adult and pediatric medical conditions to help your physician develop the best possible treatment plan.
+WVU Medicine offers a variety of advanced MRI imaging, including:

 What to Expect

 During the MRI exam, you lie on a padded table that slides into a tube-like machine, which is open on both sides.
 A technologist monitors you from another room, and you may speak with the technologist by squeezing a ball and talking through a microphone.
 You’ll also wear protective headphones or earplugs to protect your hearing from loud noises the MRI scanner produces.

 You’ll need to lie as still as possible during the MRI, so that clear and accurate images can be captured.
 Most MRI exams take between 20 to 45 minutes, but other MRIs may take 60 to 90 minutes or longer, depending on the part of the body being scanned and how many images are needed.

 If you have a fear of enclosed spaces (claustrophobia), you can request medication from you doctor to help you feel sleepy and less anxious.
 Adult and pediatric patients may also be sedated during an MRI if your radiologist determines that it would be beneficial.
 To enhance your comfort during an MRI, we provide movies or music with an MRI-compatible entertainment system called CinemaVision.
 You may also bring your favorite movie or CD if you prefer.